deutschebank/fluxnova-docs-manual/content/update/patch-level.md

 With the above-mentioned patch releases, the module structure has changed in conjunction with the [FEEL Engine].
 From now on, the FEEL Engine will be delivered as a dedicated module `feel-engine`.
-It is no longer part of the `camunda-engine-feel-scala` module.
+It is no longer part of the `flowave-engine-feel-scala` module.
 The FEEL Engine module follows its own versioning.

 The following modules are dependent on the newly introduced `feel-engine` module:

-* `camunda-engine-plugin-spin`
+* `flowave-engine-plugin-spin`
-* `camunda-engine-feel-scala`
+* `flowave-engine-feel-scala`

 [FEEL Engine]: {{<ref "/user-guide/dmn-engine/feel/_index.md" >}}

 ## 7.14.3 to 7.14.4 / 7.13.9 to 7.13.10 / 7.12.15 to 7.12.16

-### Update of MySQL JDBC Driver in Camunda Docker Images
+### Update of MySQL JDBC Driver in Flowave Docker Images

 With this release, the docker images contain a new version of the MySQL JDBC Driver.